 If you want to get the most out of your skincare routine, the first step is figuring out if you truly have oily skin.
 This means you'll need to do a skin type test.
 Don't worry, it's easier than it sounds!
 Here are the steps for doing a skin type test for oily skin:

 As you sleep, residue from your pillowcase and products in your hair can transfer excess oil and pore-clogging material to your face.
 Right after you wake up, use warm water to open your pores and a daily cleanser to thoroughly cleanse.
+Make sure to also cleanse your face at the end of the day to remove any buildup of dirt, debris, and oil from the rest of the day.
+Look for a cleanser with salicylic acid to deep clean your skin and keep your pores clear.

 Gentle exfoliation is one of the most important skincare steps for oily skin.
 The combination of excess oil and large pores can cause buildup and dead skin cells to clog your pores.
 Use a face scrub with salicylic acid a few times a week to remove pore buildup and help prevent acne and breakouts.